joshjohanning/github-misc-scripts/gh-cli/README.md

 There are two mandatory parameters.
 The organization name and one property (with value).

 The property is defined with the format PROPERTYNAME=VALUE (the property name is case insensitive, but the value is case sensitive), you can specify more than one property.
-If you specify more than one property, repos with the conjuntion of all properties will be returned.
+If you specify more than one property, repos with the conjunction of all properties will be returned.

 prints all repo names that have a property with name `production` and value `true`: